RaimundasR/my-docs/preview/README.md

 ├── _config_theme.yml  # theme configuration for Jekyll
 ├── _config.yml  # main configuration for Jekyll site
-├── Gemfile  # Ruby Gem dependencies for the project └── index.md  # home/index page of the documentation
+├── Gemfile  # Ruby Gem dependencies for the project ├── index.md  # home/index page of the documentation
+└── README.md  # project overview and documentation guide
 ```

 ## Directory & File Descriptions
-- `_docs`: Contains all the documentation markdown files.
+- `_docs`: Contains all the markdown files for documentation.
-- `_includes`: Holds reusable code snippets and components like the table of contents.
+- `_includes`: Stores reusable code snippets and components such as the table of contents.
-- `.github/workflows`: GitHub Actions workflows for CI/CD automation.
+- `.github/workflows`: Holds GitHub Actions workflows for automating CI/CD processes.
-- `_config_preview.yml`: Configuration specific for building the preview versions.
+- `_config_preview.yml`: Jekyll configuration settings specific to preview deployments.
-- `_config_release.yml`: Configuration specific for building the release versions.
+- `_config_release.yml`: Jekyll configuration settings specific to release deployments.
-- `_config_theme.yml`: Configuration settings for the Jekyll theme.
+- `_config_theme.yml`: Theme settings for the Jekyll site.
-- `_config.yml`: The main Jekyll site configuration.
+- `_config.yml`: The main Jekyll site configuration file.
-- `Gemfile`: Specifies the Ruby gems required for the project.
+- `Gemfile`: Lists the Ruby gems required for the project dependencies.
 - `index.md`: The main landing page for the documentation site.

 ## Setup / Installation / Deployment